-min.jpg&w=3840&q=85)

 The first and foremost critical question to ask when considering permanent residency for your parents is: does my parent (who is the main applicant) meet the balance of the family test?

-Put simply, the majority of your parent's (biological, adopted or step) children must be usually resident of Australia and Australian permanent residents or citizens.
+Put simply, the majority of your parent's (biological, adopted or step) children must be usually resident of Australia and a Australian permanent residents or citizens.

 Where there is no strict legislative definition of what "usually resident" means, the period that is typically referred to is 4 years in the context of parent visas.